lupyuen/lupyuen.github.io/src/auto2.md

     (Upstream Build doesn't include the LoRaWAN Stack)

-2. If the Upstream Build has tested OK, we __merge Upstream NuttX__ into our Downstream Branch.
+2. Every 2 weeks, we __merge Upstream NuttX__ into our Downstream Branch.

-    Our __Automated Testing__ checks the Downstream Branch with LoRaWAN on BL602.
+    Our __Automated Testing__ verifies the Downstream Build with LoRaWAN on PineCone BL602.

-3. If the Downstream Branch has tested OK with LoRaWAN on BL602, we  __merge the Downstream Branch__ to the PineCone (Release) Branch.
+3. If the Downstream Branch has tested OK, we  __merge the Downstream Branch__ to the PineCone (Release) Branch.

-    Our __Automated Testing__ checks the PineCone Branch with LoRaWAN on BL602.
+    Our __Automated Testing__ verifies the PineCone (Release) Build with LoRaWAN on PineCone BL602.

-4. If the PineCone Branch has tested OK with LoRaWAN on BL602, we  __merge the PineCone (Release) Branch__ to the PineDio Branch.
+4. If the PineCone Branch has tested OK, we  __merge the PineCone (Release) Branch__ to the PineDio Branch.

-    We run our __Automated Testing__ (with PineDio Stack) to verify that the PineDio Branch works OK with LoRaWAN and other PineDio Stack features.
+    We run our __Automated Testing__ with PineDio Stack to verify that the PineDio Build works OK with LoRaWAN and Touch Panel.

 TODO